Chicken Ranch (Texas): Edna Milton

 Williams began suffering from arthritis in the 1950s, and in 1952 a young prostitute named Edna Milton came to the ranch and eventually took on many of the day-to-day responsibilities of operating the brothel.
 After Williams died in 1961, Milton purchased the property, which she officially renamed Edna's Fashionable Ranch Boarding House.
 Milton maintained many of Williams's rules for the girls.
 They were prohibited from drinking or getting tattoos and were not allowed to socialize with the residents of La Grange.
 Before beginning their employment, the prostitutes were fingerprinted and photographed by Flournoy and underwent background checks.
 After beginning work, they were required to see the doctor in town weekly for a checkup.
 To encourage support from the townspeople, supplies were bought from local stores on a rotating basis.
 Milton also contributed to local civic causes, becoming one of La Grange's largest philanthropists.

 The Chicken Ranch was highly successful.
-In the 1950s, the Ranch employed sixteen prostitutes.
+In the 1950s, it employed 16 prostitutes.
 On weekends there was often a line of men, mostly students or soldiers from nearby military bases, at the door.
 Students at Texas A&M University also made an unofficial tradition of sending freshmen to the Chicken Ranch for initiation.
-The Chicken Ranch was preferred because many of the girls were allegedly University of Texas students.
+The Chicken Ranch was preferred because many of the girls were allegedly students at the University of Texas.

-Each prostitute would have between five and twenty customers per day.
-In the 1950s, they charged $15 for fifteen minutes ($ in today's terms).
+Each prostitute would have between five and 20 customers per day.
+In the 1950s, they charged $15 for 15 minutes ($ in today's terms).
 The employees were required to give 75% of their earnings to Milton, who paid for all of their living and medical expenses.
-At its peak in the 1960s, the Ranch earned more than $500,000 per year ($ in today's terms), with the prostitutes keeping an additional $300 per week for themselves ($ in today's terms).
+At its peak in the 1960s, it earned more than $500,000 per year ($ in today's terms), with the prostitutes keeping an additional $300 per week for themselves ($ in today's terms).

-Edna Milton Chadwell died in Phoenix, Arizona, at the age of 82, on February 25, 2012.
+Edna Milton Chadwell died in Phoenix, Arizona at age 82 on February 25, 2012.